PBDexter17/COMP6237-Data-mining/Logistic Regression.md

 - Likelihood function must be twice differentiable
 - Used for: Linear regression, generalised linear models, constant bin width histogram estimation
 - Dont use it for Multi-layer neural networks (uniqueness of p); Mixture models; The uniform distribution (differentiability)
+#### Nonlinear Data, Transformations
+Don't work with the raw data for X but with some transformation f(X) which will hopefully be closer to linear
+### Dependent Data
+#### Interaction Terms
+Regression on multiple variables assumes that these variables are independent
+- If two predictor variables influence the outcome in a way that is not additive we need to include an interaction term in the model to capture this effect
+#### When to include Interaction Terms
+If you have a large number of predictors it is not practical to include all interactions

+Include When:
+- Theoretical reasons or direct questions that need to be answered; or suggested by other descriptive stats
+- Once in there, up for elimination by model reduction. (if an interaction terms stays in the model, component terms also need to be retained to allow for an interpretation)